fernandosserra/lab-padroes-projeto/README.md

 Estou em período de avaliação da Universidade, portanto este e outros repositórios estã em estágios iniciais, a serem complementados futuramente.

-I am in the evaluation period of the University, therefore this and other repositories are in initial stages, to be complemented in the future.
+I am in the evaluation period of the University, therefore this and other repositories are in initial stages, to be complemented in the future...